- Step Up Speak Out

 - Contact Us

 Not all teens in abusive relationships are easy to detect.
 Often the last person you would ever suspect is being abused by someone they care about and love.
-Below are some signs you can look for in your students:
+Below are some signs you can look for in students:

 Bruises, especially on the upper arm(s), may indicate abuse.
 Wearing turtlenecks or long pants during warm weather may serve as a “cover up” for beatings.
 Stitches, scars, and explanations that don’t match injuries are obvious indicators of physical abuse.